tomcatling/CeilidhTunes/README.md

 It's time to transcribe our tunebook into ABC!
 This will be a boon for future generations and ensure our names live on forever.

-ABC files checked and written using EasyABC, most copied from http://thesession.org/ or http://abcnotation.com/ to begin with.
+ABC files were mostly checked and written using EasyABC, many copied from http://thesession.org/ or http://abcnotation.com/ to begin with.

 EasyABC install files: https://www.dropbox.com/s/pb6e1hm7wyzb513/EasyABCInstall.zip?dl=0